Masters of the Universe: Proposed films and development hell (2007–2023)

-On January 22, 2016, Deadline reported that McG would direct the film and also oversee a rewrite of the latest script by Alex Litvak and Mike Finch, while Escape Artists' Todd Black, Jason Blumenthal and Steve Tisch and as well as DeVon Franklin were now on board as producers.
+Sony and Escape Artists' Todd Black, Jason Blumenthal and Steve Tisch were now developing the project for Columbia, with screenwriters Mike Finch and Alex Litvak to draft a new script and Jon M. Chu was in talks to direct the film, but would later drop out.
+Other writers such as Richard Wenk, Terry Rossio, Christopher Yost and Jeff Wadlow were all mentioned as being in talks to write or rewrite the film for Sony.
+In 2016, it was reported that McG would direct the film and also oversee a rewrite of the latest script by Alex Litvak and Mike Finch.
 On June 24, 2016, Kellan Lutz tweeted on his Twitter page that he had a meeting with both McG and Mary Viola about taking the role of He-Man.
-McG told IGN that the role of He-Man had not been cast yet, but that Lutz was being looked at very closely for the part.
-This draft of the script would be set on Eternia, but not exclusively there.
-In addition, pre-production had moved on to doing makeup testing.
 McG commented on the film saying, "I think we want to honor the fan base, first and foremost, We also need to be cognizant of the incredible resonance of what Kevin Feige is doing with Marvel, and the balance of full-bodied entertainment.
 That it's both credible and emotional, action-packed, and the story of a hero's journey.
 It's the genesis of He-Man, it's the becoming of He-Man.
 We want it to be clicking on all cylinders in that regard.
 We're not going to stop until we get it right."
 On April 26, 2017, Sony confirmed that the film would finally be released on December 18, 2019.

-Along with the release date confirmation it was announced that McG was no longer directing the film.
-During the search for his replacement, Entertainment Weekly reported that David S. Goyer had been brought in to write the script.
-In December 2017, further reports said that Goyer was in talks to direct the film; however, in February 2018 Variety reported that Goyer had decided to step away as director to focus on other projects, but stated he would remain on board as an executive producer and screenwriter, and that the studio was said to be very happy with the script he turned in and was currently meeting with potential replacements.
-In April 2018, another Variety report stated that Aaron and Adam Nee were set to direct the film.
+However, after the anncouncement, McG was no longer directing the film and it was reported that David S. Goyer had been brought in to write and direct, however, in 2018 he too stepped away.